oliviertina29/EDA_CC_um6p/README.md

 ## Description

-This interactive dashboard allows tracking of student employability at the UM6P Career Center.
-It provides a detailed view of placement rates by sector, market trends, center performance, and stakeholder satisfaction scores.
+Welcome to the interactive dashboard for tracking student employability at the UM6P Career Center.
+This tool provides a detailed view of placement rates by sector, market trends, center performance, and stakeholder satisfaction scores.

 ## Features